Drop-sets are a popular training technique among strength athletes. But how effective are they really?

 - Train in the range of 6 to 15 repetitions;

-- Do not train your sets (including the ‘follow-up’ sets) to muscle failure, but use 2-3 RIR for compound exercises and 1-2 RIR for isolation exercises.
+- Do not train your sets (also the follow-up sets) to muscle failure, but use 2-3 RIR for compound exercises and 1-2 RIR for isolation exercises.

-In addition, like supersets, dropsets may provide ‘extra’ muscle growth, namely because they cause more metabolic stress than traditional sets.
+Drop-sets, like super sets, may provide ‘extra’ muscle growth, namely because they cause more metabolic stress than traditional sets.
 As a result, they may stimulate more sarcoplasmic muscle growth.
 This is the type of muscle growth associated with the “pump,” where you keep your muscles under tension for an extended period of time.
 More research is needed to confirm this potential benefit of dropsets.

-If you are a beginner and have enough time to train, focus on traditional sets.
-At a later stage you can add some metabolic techniques, such as dropsets.
+If you are a beginner and have enough time to train, focus on straight-sets.
+At a later stage you can add some special techniques, such as drop-sets, super sets and myo-reps.